hashgraph/hedera-services/platform-sdk/docs/proposals/template.md

 Examples:

-* subtle edge cases that might be overlooked.
+* Subtle edge cases that might be overlooked.
 * Use of simulators or frameworks to test complex component interaction.

 Remove this section if not applicable.